 Richard has 29 years' experience of working in schools.
 He has 12 years' experience as a headteacher and deputy headteacher.

-For the past 7 years he has been providing school improvement advice to a wide range of primary, secondary and all through schools across the country and internationally.
+For the past seven years, Richard has been providing school improvement advice to a wide range of primary, secondary and all through schools across the country and internationally.

 Steve is a highly skilled leader with nearly 40 years of experience within education, more than 20 of them as a primary headteacher.
 He possesses headship and interim headship experience across the full primary range including mainstream, special, faith and multi-ethnic schools, in both challenging and affluent areas as well as rural and urban settings.
 Steve is an approved assessor for the Governor Mark assessment and is an experienced governor trainer.